 The Derek Jarman Lab is the media hub at Birkbeck offering filmmaking training, support and facilities to its postgraduate students.
 The practical skills we teach are complemented by media theory insights and multidisciplinary collaboration.
 The Lab is also active in organizing events, producing films and encouraging moving image research.

-The Derek Jarman Lab is part of the Birkbeck’s Institute and is chaired by Colin MacCabe.
+The Derek Jarman Lab is part of the Birkbeck Institute and is chaired by Colin MacCabe.
 We are also supported by the University of Pittsburgh.

 Our first feature-length documentary, The Seasons in Quincy: Four Portraits of John Berger, premiered at the Berlin International Film Festival in February 2016 and was released in UK cinemas on 23rd June 2017.
 Go to seasonsinquincy.com or Curzon Artificial Eye for details.
 To buy a copy of the DVD, or to watch on demand, visit the Curzon Artificial Eye website.

 The Seasons in Quincy is the result of a five-year project by Tilda Swinton, Colin MacCabe and Christopher Roth to produce a portrait of the intellectual and storyteller John Berger.
 It was produced by the Derek Jarman Lab in collaboration with the composer Simon Fisher Turner.
-It will premiere at Berlin International Film Festival in 2016, and made its theatrical release in the UK and Ireland on 23rd June 2017.
+It premiered at Berlin International Film Festival in 2016, and made its theatrical release in the UK and Ireland on 23rd June 2017.
 Visit Curzon Artificial Eye for screening details and seasonsinquincy.com for details.